TheOdinProject/curriculum/html_css/v2/main-course/grid-lessons/advanced_grid_properties.md

 }
 ~~~

 Of course, it's silly to give these functions static units because the calculation is meaningless: the smallest or largest value will always be returned.
 In the above example, the grid rows will always have a size of `100px` (the smallest of the five values) and the grid columns will always have a size of `500px` (the largest of the five).
-But when we provide a dynamic value as one of these arguments, we unlock the real potential of these functions:
+But when we provide a dynamic value as one of these arguments, we unlock the real potential of these functions, especially in the context of Grid:

 ~~~css
 .grid-container {